 The growth of ecommerce websites

 Currently, 26% of WordPress websites use WooCommerce.
-As more businesses move online due to lockdowns, a few improvements are expected in 2021:
+As more businesses move online due to lockdowns, a few improvements are expected:

 - Better ecommerce integrations